USB hardware: Connectors

 Unlike other data buses (such as Ethernet), USB connections are directed; a host device has downstream-facing ports (DFP) that connect to the upstream-facing port (UFP) of hubs or peripheral devices.
 USB implements a tiered star-like network topology.

 Only downstream-facing ports originally provided power by default; this topology was chosen to easily prevent electrical overloads and damaged equipment.

 Every legacy USB cable has two distinct ends with mechanically distinct plugs, one Type-A plug (connecting to a downstream-facing port of a host or hub) and one Type-B plug (connecting to the upstream-facing port of a hub or peripheral device).
 Each format has a plug and receptacle defined for each of the A and B ends.
-A USB cable, by definition, has a plug on each end.
-With one exception (Type-A to Type-A plugs) every cable had one Type-A plug and one Type-B plug.
+A USB cable must have one Type-A plug and one Type-B plug, the exception to this is Micro-A plug to Standard-A receptacle cables which are allowed.
+USB extension cables with one Type-A plug and one Type-A receptacle do exist but these are not compliant with USB standards.

 With the release of Type‑C came transitional cables: a Type‑C plug at one end and a Type-A or a Type-B plug at the other.
 These transitional cables are still directional, and in such a cable the Type‑C plug is electrically marked as either A or B as appropriate to complement the opposite connector.
 The modern standard is a cable with a Type-C plug on each end; these cables are non-directional, leaving it to the connected devices to negotiate their respective roles.
 All legacy receptacles are either Type-A or Type-B except the Micro‑AB and (deprecated) Mini‑AB receptacles.
-Such an Type-AB receptacle accepts both Type-A and Type-B plugs, and a device with such a receptacle takes the DFP (host, hub DFP) or UFP (peripheral device, hub UFP) role according to the type of plug attached.
+A Type-AB receptacle accepts both Type-A and Type-B plugs, and a device with such a receptacle takes the DFP (host, hub DFP) or UFP (peripheral device, hub UFP) role according to the type of plug attached.